Learn more about the future Medical Assistant job outlook and salary for our area

-Medical Assistant Salary and Job Outlook
+Medical Assistant Employment Outlook

 Medical Assistants are responsible for completing a wide variety of administrative and clinical tasks across a range of healthcare organizations.
 Medical Assistants work in hospitals, doctors' offices and other medical facilities.
 They can help with the administrative tasks such as preparing patients for examinations and treatments or they can provide clinical care which might include collecting blood from patients, taking X-rays, or helping to set up emergency room treatment areas.
-Once established, further opportunities for more certifications and higher salary become available to entry level Medical Assistant.
+Once established, further Medical Assistant employment opportunities with more certifications and higher salary become available to entry level Medical Assistant.
 Many further their education to become Nurses.

 Most Medical Assistants work in physicians' offices, hospitals, outpatient clinics, and other healthcare facilities.
 These specialists are involved in a range of duties that keep the office or facility running smoothly.
 They may create and maintain patient records; greet patients and visitors; schedule appointments; prepare and distribute statements on billing issues; handle correspondence and more.